 After the Indians had annihilated Custer’s troops, the Lakota and Cheyenne advanced on the remaining U.S. troops under Benteen and Reno, who had finally ventured toward the audible firing of the Custer troops.
-For the next 24 hours the Indians and soldiers fought a hard battle until the U.S. lines were finally secured when additional troops under General Terry began to approach from the north.
+For the next 24 hours, the Indians and soldiers fought a hard battle until the U.S. lines were finally secured when additional troops under General Terry began to approach from the north.
 As the troops were fortified, the Indians began a retreat to the south.

 By the time Terry arrived, the Indians had removed their own dead and wounded from the field.
 However, the bodies of the soldiers remained lying where they died, many having been stripped of their clothing and mutilated.
-For some, identification of the bodies was impossible.
+For some, the identification of the bodies was impossible.
 Though the wounded were given treatment, six more would later die of their injuries.

 Custer was found near the top of the hill, where today stands a memorial inscribed with the names of the U.S. soldiers who fought in the battle.
 He had been shot in the temple and in the left chest, but his body was left unmutilated, some believe because he was dressed in buckskins rather than a uniform.
-210 men died with Custer while another 52 died serving under Reno.
+210 men died with Custer, while another 52 died serving under Reno.
 All were given hasty burials.
 Only an estimated 60 Indian warriors died in the battle.

 It was to be three years later before the battle became the subject of an army court inquiry in 1879.
-During the investigation, Reno’s, Benteen’s, Terry’s and Custer’s actions were all carefully scrutinized.
+During the investigation, Reno’s, Benteen’s, Terry’s, and Custer’s actions were carefully scrutinized.
 Testimony suggested that Reno was a drunk and a coward, while Benteen was criticized for disobeying Custer’s orders.
 Another contributing factor was General Terry’s late arrival on the scene.
-However, the primary contribution to the U.S. defeat is blamed on faulty intelligence and poor communication.
+However, the primary contributor to the U.S. defeat is blamed on faulty intelligence and poor communication.
 Both Reno’s and Benteen’s subsequent military careers were cut short.